SegunAwe05/SegunAwe05/README.md

 ## Hello World! 👋
-I am Segun Awe, an Information Science student at the University Of Maryland.
+I am Segun Awe, an undergraduate senior Information Science student at the University Of Maryland.
 Using my coding skills to innovate and impact the world!
 - I love all things Swift
 - I am currently looking for an iOS dev position for post-grad / entry-level opportunities.
 - You can reach me at segunawe05@gmail.com.